xfl03/TinyProjects/README.md

 # TinyProjects
-Some Tiny Projects for practise
+Some Tiny Projects for practise.
+Most of them are useful tools or scripts.